OpenARDF/Arducon/README.md

 ![Docs/Arducon1.png](Docs/Arducon1.png)

-<b>Want to change the hardware design, or modify the software.
+<b>Want to change the hardware design, or modify the software?
 Everything you need is provided in the following folders: </b>

 <b>KiCad</b>